MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ### FROM

 The FROM instruction sets the container image that will be used during the new image creation process.
 For instance, when using the instruction `FROM windowsservercore`, the resulting image will be derived from, and have a dependency on, the Windows Server Core Base OS image.
-If the specified image is not present on the system where the Docker build process is being run, the Docker engine will attempt to download the image from a public or private container image registry.
+If the specified image is not present on the system where the Docker build process is being run, the Docker engine will attempt to download the image from a public or private image registry.

 **Format**